-- x.
+- w.
 All projects shall include written certification as to the location of the 100-year floodplain boundary to include a map of the 100-year floodplain boundary overlaid onto a U.S.G.S.
 Quadrangle Map or other topographic map by a professional land surveyor, registered professional engineer or architect.
 The determination shall be based on engineering practices recognized by the Federal Emergency Management Agency (FEMA) and the provisions of the Town's Floodplain Management Ordinance, including the most recent FEMA maps for the Town.
 All proposals shall include base flood elevations, flood boundaries, and, in a riverine 100-year floodplain, floodway data.
 These determinations shall be based on engineering practices recognized by FEMA.
-The preliminary plan should include a statement that building is prohibited on the 100-year floodplain, and the restriction shall be included in any deed, lease, purchase and sale agreement, or document transferring or expressing intent to transfer any interest in real estate or structure. - u.
-If any portion of the subdivision is in a 100-year floodplain area, the boundaries of any 100year floodplain and the 100-year flood elevation, as depicted on the town's Flood Insurance Rate Maps and Flood Hazard Boundary Map, shall be delineated on the plan.
-A note indicating that building is prohibited in the 100-year floodplain shall also be included on the final plan. - Y-Y. A hydrogeologic assessment prepared by a Maine certified geologist or Maine registered professional engineer, experienced in hydrogeology, when the subdivision is not served by public sewer and any part of the subdivision is located within the Groundwater Protection Overlay District or the subdivision has an average density of more than one dwelling unit per 100,000 square feet.
+The preliminary plan should include a statement that building is prohibited on the 100-year floodplain, and the restriction shall be included in any deed, lease, purchase and sale agreement, or document transferring or expressing intent to transfer any interest in real estate or structure. - x.
+A hydrogeologic assessment prepared by a Maine certified geologist or Maine registered professional engineer, experienced in hydrogeology, when the subdivision is not served by public sewer and any part of the subdivision is located within the Groundwater Protection Overlay District or the subdivision has an average density of more than one dwelling unit per 100,000 square feet.
 The Planning Board may require a hydrogeologic assessment in other cases where site considerations or development design indicate potential of adverse impacts on ground water quality.
 These cases include extensive areas of shallow to bedrock soils; or cluster developments in which the average density is less than one dwelling unit per 100,000 square feet but the density of the developed portion is in excess of one dwelling unit per 80,000square feet; or proposed use of shared or common subsurface wastewater disposal systems.
-The hydrogeologic assessment shall be conducted in accordance with the provisions of Section 10.24 Water Quality. - w.z.
+The hydrogeologic assessment shall be conducted in accordance with the provisions of Section 10.24 Water Quality. - y.
 An estimate of the amount and type of vehicular traffic to be generated on a daily basis and atpeak hours.
 Trip generation rates used shall be taken from the Trip Generation Manual, 1991 edition, or most recent edition, published by the Institute of Transportation Engineers.
 Trip generation rates from other sources may be used if the applicant demonstrates these sourcesbetter reflect local conditions, and if approved by the Planning Board. - aa.
 Areas within or adjacent (within 150 feet) to the proposed subdivision which have been identifiedas conservation land, scenic views, and high or moderate value wildlife habitat by the Beginningwith Habitat Program and the Comprehensive Plan.
-The plan shall indicate appropriate measures for the preservation of these areas in accordance with the provisions of thisOrdinance. - x.aa. bb.
+The plan shall indicate appropriatemeasures for the preservation of these areas in accordance with the provisions of thisOrdinance. - z.
 Information regarding timber harvesting as required by State Statute (See Section 512,19).
-[Amended 06/16/12] - y.bb.
+[Amended 06/16/12] - aa.
 Any project involving structural development or soil disturbance on or adjacent to sites listed on, or eligible to be listed on the National Register of Historic Places, as determined by the CEO or Planning Board shall be submitted by the applicant to the Maine Historic Preservation Commission for review and comment at least thirty (30) days prior to action being taken by the Planning Board.
 The Planning Board shall consider comments received from the Maine Historic Preservation Commission prior to rendering a decision on the application.